jappeace/jappeaceApplication/content/failing-in-haskell.md

 We lost purity,
 in this case `Either` could also have been used as described above which is even better.
-Furthermore we can use the `HasCallStack` trick as well if we stick with exceptions.
+Or we can use the `HasCallStack` trick as if we stick with exceptions.

 ## Generic app exceptions
 I'm talking about something like this: